rekhaeshwar/python-prometheus/README.md

 This application can be hosted on kubernetes.

 ### Prerequisites
-These softwares need to be installed on the host for deploying the application.
+These applications need to be installed on the host for deploying the application.
 - [Docker](https://www.docker.com/)
 - [kubernetes](https://kubernetes.io/)
 - [Prometheus](https://prometheus.io/)